 Can a single code reader read computerized trucks and cars?

-OBD2 code scanners are compatible with both gasoline and diesel engines, so you only need one.
-The only distinction is whether an engine is powered by a diesel or a gasoline engine.
+The OBD2 Scanner is compatible with gasoline and diesel engines, so you only need one.
+The only difference is whether the engine is powered by a diesel or gasoline engine.
 All trucks run on diesel.
-However, can a code reader also read the truck's computer?
+But can the code reader also read the truck's computer?